jumaniclarke/course-admin/README.md

 # course-admin
-This is to be used to browse and marking student submissions from numeracy Excel tutorials in the database
+This is to be used to browse and mark student submissions from numeracy Excel tutorials in the database